My Journey to Mindfulness

 I also clearly saw that what and how I was feeling was not who I am.

-Now, years later, I’ve taught mindfulness to thousands of people through InsightLA (where I am a senior teacher and have been given teacher authorization from Jack Kornfield and Trudy Goodman) and as the Director of Mindful USC.
+Now, years later, I’ve taught mindfulness to thousands of people through InsightLA (where I am a senior teacher and have been given teacher authorization from Jack Kornfield and Trudy Goodman) and as the former Director of Mindful USC.

 I’ve also taught mindfulness in companies of all sizes and industries with a great team of highly qualified mindfulness teachers at Insight4Peace.